UtilKit/nestjs-dynamic-filter/README.md

 # nestjs-dynamic-filter

 A flexible filtering system for NestJS applications.
-This package provides an easy way to implement complex filtering in your NestJS applications with MongoDB support.
+This package provides an easy way to implement complex filtering in your NestJS applications with MongoDB and PostgreSQL support.

 ## Installation